How do cash back credit cards work?

 Beyond the rewards themselves, there are a few things to consider before you apply for a cash back card—or any credit card, really.

 - Credit decisions: Credit card companies consider many factors when deciding whether to approve an applicant for a credit card.
 And that might include things like your credit score.
-Capital One has cash back cards for credit levels that range from excellent to fair.
+Capital One has cash back cards for credit levels that range from fair to excellent.

 - Credit monitoring: If you don’t know where your credit stands, you can get an idea by using CreditWise from Capital One.
-It’s free.
+It’s a free tool that allows you to monitor your VantageScore® 3.0 credit score.
 And you don’t need to be a Capital One customer to use it.
-Plus, using CreditWise will never hurt your credit score.
-You can also learn more about getting free copies of your credit report from the three main credit bureaus once every 12 months by visiting AnnualCreditReport.com.
+Plus, using CreditWise will never hurt your credit score.2 You can also learn more about getting free copies of your credit report from the three main credit bureaus by visiting AnnualCreditReport.com.

 - Responsible use: Personal responsibility and credit go hand in hand.
 So before you start making plans for your rewards, be sure you know things like when your bill will be due each month and where you can check your minimum payment.

-- More perks: Cash back isn’t the only potential benefit.
+- More benefits: Cash back isn’t the only potential perk.
 A cash back credit card can be a great way to help you build your credit.
 But only when the card is used responsibly.
 That means staying within your credit limit, avoiding late payments and paying at least your minimum balance.

 We hope you found this helpful.
 Our content is not intended to provide legal, investment or financial advice or to indicate that a particular Capital One product or service is available or right for you.
 For specific advice about your unique circumstances, consider talking with a qualified professional.